 Nice is known for its stunning coastline, charming old town streets, and rich artistic heritage.
 It’s also where notable painters like Marc Chagall, Henri Matisse, and Niki de Saint Phalle, and writers like Frank Harris, Friedrich Nietzsche, and Anton Chekhov, called home.

 The city has a strong Italian influence, and examples of Belle Époque and Art Deco architecture can be found throughout the city.
-This is especially true along the the Promenade des Anglais, which is one of the top things to do in Nice.
+This is especially true along the Promenade des Anglais, which is one of the top things to do in Nice.

 Nice is also known for its popular Nice Carnival, which is one of the largest and most famous carnivals in the world, dating back to the 13th century.
 Other notable events hosted in Nice include the Nice Jazz Festival, the Ironman France, the Nice Book Festival, the Nice Côte d’Azur Tennis Open, and the Nice Christmas Market, making Nice a great city to visit year-round!